-According to the WHO, cancers are one of the top ten leading causes of death globally.
-In the USA, the disease is ranked #2, only falling behind heart disease.
-The crux of cancer is that cells in the body start dividing unnaturally till they form tumors.
-Tumors are good at redirecting blood supply and nutrients to themselves and increasing their own growth.
+Cancer is one of the top 10 causes of death globally, and in the US, the disease is ranked second, just behind heart disease in overall fatalities.
+Cancer develops when cells start dividing unnaturally, to the point that they form big masses or tumors.
+These clumps of out-of-control cells are adept at redirecting blood supply and nutrients to themselves and increasing their growth.

-When a few tumor cells, also known as malignant cells, break away and spread to other parts of the body, the condition is called metastasis.
-The break-away cells start forming tumors all over the body.
+When tumor cells break away from the main site and spread to other parts of the body, the condition is called metastasis, as the wandering cells start forming tumors all over the body.
 As tumors compete with organs for nutrients, the organs eventually lose the battle and start to shut down.
 This is how cancer kills.

 But metastasis does not happen until the later stages in the disease, except in rare cases of fast-spreading cancers.
 If cancer is diagnosed in the early stages, tumors can be contained and removed before they spread to the rest of the body.
-A course of radiation or chemotherapy kills off any traces of malignant cells and the patient goes into remission.
+A course of radiation or chemotherapy can kill off any traces of cancer cells and the patient goes into remission.

 The problem lies in the early detection of cancer.
 Often, by the time symptoms like extreme weight loss, blood in urine, swollen lymph nodes, lumps in the breast, and so on are detected, the cancer has already advanced.
 This is why a comprehensive cancer screening test is vital even before the symptoms are noticed.